 Info on Holiday Trees, and Some Alternative Ideas for the Future:

 According to the National Christmas Tree Association:

--Approximately 25 million-30 million real Christmas trees are sold in the nation every year.
+- Approximately 25 million-30 million live Christmas trees are sold in the nation every year.

 There are plenty of people out there who attest that “Real Christmas Trees” have real environmental benefits, doing all the oxygen-producing, CO2-absorbing work that any good trees do, and more of it.
-But this doesn’t change the fact that people chop 15-year-old trees down for a few short weeks of pleasure, then kick them to the curb, only to cause chaos with garbage collection and landfills.
+But this doesn’t change the fact that people chop down 15-year-old trees for the sake of a few short weeks of pleasure, then kick them to the curb, only to cause chaos with garbage collection and landfills.
 And the fake ones?
 Need we say more than: lead poisoning?

 Our favorite option for Christmas trees is buying potted ones to replant, or “renting” trees for the holidays.
 If you have a living potted Christmas tree (and we applaud you if you do), you can easily plant that little guy in your yard after the festivites are over or donate it to Friends of the Urban Forest to be planted in an area lacking in greenery.